The Sardine Run South Africa

 Migration or not and semantics aside, there are many complex factors that contribute to a good or bad sardine run year.

-History of the Sardine Run
+Sardine Run 1940's

-What is the history of the Sardine Run?
+What is the History of the Sardine Run?

 “… on Tuesday the 2nd August 1853, a shoal of mackerel chased by sharks and other large fish, took refuge close to shore.
 This stranding of fish has not been remembered to have occurred beforehand.”

-At about the same time, sport fishing was becoming popular and local pioneers of rock and surf techniques used hand-made tackle; cane rods and flax lines to target the gamefish and sharks associated with the sardine run.
+At about the same time, sport fishing was becoming popular and local pioneers of rock and surf techniques used hand-made tackle; cane rods and flax lines to target the gamefish and sharks associated with the sardine catches.

 Sometimes the sardine shoals would beach as the sheer number of fish trapped against the shore would deplete all the available oxygen and suffocating fish would be left stranded, unable to escape the falling tide.
 This free bounty from the sea would see people from all walks of life, rushing into the surf with nets, buckets, shopping baskets, even shirts and skirts, in a frenzy that became known as “sardine fever”.

-Another early mention of the sardine run can be found in The Blue Meridian by Peter Matthiessen.
+Another early mention of the run can be found in The Blue Meridian by Peter Matthiessen.
 During their expedition to film the great white shark in 1969 they heard news that “…Durban’s beaches had been closed, due to the shark hoards that were pursuing great shoals of mackerel close inshore; the nets off the beaches were catching as many as 72 sharks in a single day.
 In Natal it was the southern winter, the water was colder, and among the species in the nets was the great white shark.”

-Sharks and the Sardine Run
+How has the Sardine Run Changed?

-In his personal history ‘A Fisherman’s Tale’ published in 1986, Joe Mara discusses the sardine run at length:
+In his personal history ‘A Fisherman’s Tale’ published in 1986, Joe Mara discusses the run at length:

 “For many years the sardine runs along the Natal Coast followed a set pattern.
 The shoals were usually sighted off the Bashee River mouth in the Port St Johns area around the 8th or 9th of June, and given good weather would reach Durban by about the 25th of the month.”